mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-02 -- Rep. Markwayne Mullin (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-02)
 ### Committees
-Markwayne Mullin is the #19 Democrat on the House Committee on Energy and Commerce
+Markwayne Mullin is the #19 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```